max-hill/virus-project/analysis/netrax/multistart-set1cL2R15genes-replicate/readme.md

 ```

+Note the we have used a different seed from the original run `multistart-set1cL2R15genes`

 When the run has finished, we copy the output from `scripts/NetRAX/` to the
 experiment folder (i.e. this folder) manually.

+# Plotting the network
+The code to plot the best network is found in the file
+`/analysis/netrax/multistart-set1cL2R15genes-replicate/plot.jl`

 # Note about specs
 This experiment was run on magma3